SRGSSR/pillarbox-android/pillarbox-cast-receiver/docs/README.md

 castReceiverContext.mediaManager.setSessionTokenFromPillarboxMediaSession(mediaSession)
 ```

-Handle the cast intent in the `Activity` where the player live in the `onNewIntent` and in the `onCreate` method after linking the session with the CastReceiver.
+Handle the cast intent in the `Activity` in `onNewIntent` and in `onCreate` method after linking the session with the CastReceiver.

 ```kotlin
 private fun handleIntent(intent: Intent) {